 Member, Chaifetz Executive Board

-Betsy Cohen is the Executive Director of the St. Louis Mosaic Project, a program of the World Trade Center St. Louis within the St. Louis Economic Development Partnership.
-After years of coaching and advising hundreds of foreign born individuals on obtaining successful careers in St. Louis, Betsy realized there was not a comprehensive yet accessible resource on this topic.
-Recognizing this gap, she channeled her knowledge into a book to support job search and career advancement for foreign born individuals.
+Betsy Cohen is the executive director of the St. Louis Mosaic Project, a program of the World Trade Center St. Louis within the St. Louis Economic Development Partnership.
+After years of coaching and advising hundreds of foreign-born individuals on obtaining successful careers in St. Louis, Betsy realized there was no comprehensive yet accessible resource on this topic.
+Recognizing this gap, she channeled her knowledge into a book to support job searches and career advancement for foreign-born individuals.